ezsystems/ezpublish-kernel/Readme.md

 Submitting bug reports is possible on http://issues.ez.no/ezpublish (pick the "ezp-next" component in the right column when reporting).

 ##Contributing
 eZ Publish API is an fully open source, community-driven project.
-If you'd like to contribute, please read the Contributing Code part of the documentation which includes info on our Coding Standards.
-If you're submitting a pull request, please follow the ["How to contribute to eZ Publish using GIT"](http://share.ez.no/learn/ez-publish/how-to-contribute-to-ez-publish-using-git) article on the community portal.
+If you'd like to contribute, please have a look at the [related guidance page](http://share.ez.no/get-involved/develop).
+You will, amongst other, learn how to make pull-requests.
+More on this here : ["How to contribute to eZ Publish using GIT"](http://share.ez.no/learn/ez-publish/how-to-contribute-to-ez-publish-using-git).

 ##Discussing/Exchanging##
 A dedicated forum has been set-up to discuss all PHP API-related topics : http://share.ez.no/forums/new-php-api